 Excess sugar in the body appears to speed up these processes.
-This is due in part to “glycation,” the process by which a glucose molecule bonds with proteins, fats, or DNA in a cell, forming what are called “Advanced Glycation End products” (aptly abbreviated “AGEs”), with altered ability to perform normal functions.
+This is due in part to “glycation,” the process by which a glucose molecule bonds with proteins, fats, or DNA in a cell, forming what are called “Advanced Glycation End products” (aptly abbreviated “AGEs”) with altered ability to perform normal functions.

-Glycation alters normal collagen function by causing cross-linking of the protein, which results in stiffness of the skin.
+Glycation alters normal collagen function by causing protein cross-linking, which results in skin stiffness.
 It also changes the molecular charge of collagen, which prevents the protein from interacting normally with cells and proteins around it.
 Lastly, glycated collagen is resistant to being broken down, impairing the normal turnover process.
-This glycation can have long term consequences.
+This glycation can have long-term consequences.
 Because collagen has a very slow turnover rate (on the order of decades), once it becomes glycated and dysfunctional, the consequences can last for years.

 Glycation can affect other proteins in the skin, including vimentin and cytokeratin.
-These proteins are also critical for structural support of skin cells, but glycation reduces the cells’ ability to contract, preventing the skin from moving properly.
+These proteins are also critical for the structural support of skin cells, but glycation reduces the cells’ ability to contract, preventing the skin from moving properly.

-The relationship between glucose, insulin and acne is well-established, and elevated glucose and insulin are both implicated in the development of acne.
+The relationship between glucose, insulin, and acne is well-established, and elevated glucose and insulin are implicated in acne development.

 Multiple studies have shown that raised blood sugar also leads to increased acne.
 A 2007 study followed two groups of male patients between the ages of 15-25 over 12 weeks; the first group consumed a low-glycemic-load diet, meaning diets with less propensity to spike blood sugar.
-The other group’s diet emphasized carbohydrate dense foods without reference to glycemic index.
+The other group’s diet emphasized carbohydrate-dense foods without reference to glycemic index.

-The low-glycemic-load diet not only showed a significantly greater reduction in acne lesions, (see Figure 1) but also a reduction in weight and improvements in insulin sensitivity (the ability of the body’s cells to efficiently use available insulin) when compared with the group following the carbohydrate-dense diet.
+The low-glycemic-load diet not only showed a significantly greater reduction in acne lesions (see Figure 1) but also a reduction in weight and improvements in insulin sensitivity (the ability of the body’s cells to efficiently use available insulin) when compared with the group following the carbohydrate-dense diet.

-At 10 weeks, the low-glycemic group had significantly fewer non-inflammatory and inflammatory acne lesions, and (See Figure 2) smaller sebaceous (oil producing) glands.
+At 10 weeks, the low-glycemic group had significantly fewer non-inflammatory and inflammatory acne lesions and (see Figure 2) smaller sebaceous (oil-producing) glands.
 There was also less evidence of SREBP-1, a protein that activates oil production in the skin, and IL-8, an inflammatory molecule—both of which have strong associations with acne.